James Harris (North Carolina politician): Civil War activity

 After the outbreak of the American Civil War, Harris was commissioned in 1863 by Governor Morton as a recruiting officer to organize black troops in Indiana, including the 28th United States Colored Infantry Regiment.

 Career

 Teaching

 After the end of the war, Harris returned to Raleigh, North Carolina.
 Having received a teaching certificate from the New England Freedmen's Aid Society, he worked for them as a teacher in Raleigh beginning in June 1865.

 Politics

 Harris started his political career in 1865.
 He was particularly focused on reforms for orphans, women, laborers, and the poor.
 He was known to be a good orator.
 His political career started at the National Equal Rights Convention of 1865, when he was the event's vice-president.
 In 1865, he attended the first Freedman's Convention in the South; Held in Raleigh, he was a representative for Wake County, North Carolina.
 A committee of white men elected him a state representative at the State Convention in 1865.
-He was chairman of the 1866 Freedmen's Convention.
+He chaired a committee of the convention which drafted a letter to the state's constitutional convention.
+He attended the convention as a spectator.
+He was chairman of North Carolina's second Freedmen's Convention held in Raleigh in October 1866.

+Harris helped found the North Carolina Republican Party in 1867.
+He traveled to Washington D.C. in early 1867 to meet with Congressional Republicans and with President Andrew Johnson.
+African American men obtained the right to vote by the Reconstruction Acts passed in 1867.

+Harris was made a deputy member of the Grand National Council of the Union League of America on January 13, 1867.
+Harris convened a meeting of white and black members of the organization in Raleigh on March 26, 1867 to form the North Carolina Grand Council of the Union League.
+Harris was among the first blacks in the United States to participate in a major national political party convention when he attended the 1868 Republican National Convention.

+Harris was elected as a delegate at the January 14, 1868 North Carolina Constitutional Convention and represented a predominantly black constituency.
+Historian Leonard Bernstein wrote, "Harris seems to have been acknowledged as the most prominent Negro delegate at the Convention".
+He nominated Calvin J. Cowles to serve as the convention's president.
+Harris was placed on the convention's Committee on a Preamble and a Bill of Rights and the Committee on Suffrage and Eligibility to Hold Office.
+He convinced the convention to create a committee to revise North Carolina's congressional districts.
+He opposed allowing the convention to pass private legislation, feeling it should focus on completing a constitution.